matty-jones/blaskbot/README.md

 ## To do: ##
-* Allow the streamer to send messages from the bot terminal window
 * Allow the streamer to update the title, game, and communities either from the cfg file or the bot terminal window
 * !slot minigame with a jackpot where people can win steam keys located in a database
 * Add Gibu's !buydrinks command!
 Because everyone loves to get wasted during our streams.